colinlienard/sv-router/docs/guide/file-based/configuration.md

 });
 ```

-Apply the same options to the CLI in your `postinstall` script:
+The CLI automatically reads options from your Vite config, so you only need to define them once.
+If you're not using Vite or the config can't be read, pass the options directly to the CLI:

 ```json [package.json]
 {